bafg-bund/ntsportal/README.md

 ## Project Funding

-The project was initiated by a research funding grant by the Federal Environment Agency (UBA, REFOPLAN 3720222010) and continued funding is provided the research grant REFOPLAN 3723222020.
+The project was initiated by a research funding grant by the Federal Environment Agency (UBA, “Online Portal: Non-Target-Screening für die Umweltüberwachung der Zukunft” REFOPLAN 3720222010) and continued funding is provided the research grant REFOPLAN 3723222020 (“Weiterentwicklung des Online Portals für die Umweltbeobactung der Zukunft”).
 Additional funding is provided by the Federal Ministry of Digital and Transport.

 ## License